 Common Pests and Other Problems for Coleus

 Coleus has no unique insect pests, but it can be affected by the usual suspects found in almost every garden.
 One of these insects is the aphid — small red, black, green or tan insects that suck the juice from plant leaves.
-Ladybugs often control aphid populations, but if you see them on your plants, blast them away with a spray of water from your garden hose or treat them with insecticidal soap.
+Ladybugs often control aphid populations, but if you see aphids on your plants, you can also blast them away with a spray of water from your garden hose or treat them with insecticidal soap.

 Mealybugs and spider mites can also be an issue.
 Mealybugs are waxy white bugs that leave behind cottony-looking residue.
 Spider mites also leave behind cottony-looking webs, and although they are small, they do look like tiny spiders up close.
 Mealybugs and mites have the same natural predators as aphids, and you can treat them in the same way.